meerab0kweb/EyeOnPi/README.md

 ---

 ## Objectives
--Apply Unix skills to configure and deploy a surveillance system.
+- Apply Unix skills to configure and deploy a surveillance system.
--Leverage Raspberry Pi as an affordable and flexible hardware solution.
+- Leverage Raspberry Pi as an affordable and flexible hardware solution.

 ---